Call Now 24/7 - Free Consultation! 844-686-5397

 Financial Abuse

 Nursing home financial abuse occurs when the resident’s money, belongings, assets, etc., are used for someone else’s gain.
 This can occur with or without the resident’s knowledge.
-Financial abuse is more likely to be done by someone close to the elderly person, which can be a family member, friend, or caretaker who is aware of the resident’s financial status.
+The NCEA estimates that financial exploitation makes up 13.8% of elder abuse cases in nursing homes.
+Financial abuse is more likely to be done by someone close to the elderly person, who can be a family member, friend, or caretaker who is aware of the resident’s financial status.

-What are the Signs of Nursing Home Abuse?
+What are Common Signs of Nursing Home Abuse?

 • Emotional distress